Driving in Peru, yes or no? is the question I asked myself until a few days before leaving for our 2 weeks in Peru.

 In Ollantaytambo the only hotel that I would have considered, in the event of a stay reduced to 2, max.
 3 nights would have been El Albergue Ollantaytambo.
 I went to see it when we took the train to Machu Picchu because it is directly connected to the Station.
 This is definitely an advantage, also considering that there are not rains continuously, and are no night trains.

 The structure is very well maintained and seems to be managed at family level, the spaces are inviting despite being simple, the prices a bit high for the offer, but it seems to be one of the best in Ollantaytambo.

 The Boleto Turistico is the only type of ticket you can buy to enter 16 different attraction.

 You can’t buy a single access tickets to those attractions

 You can choose between 4 type of Boleto Turistico:

-- -The one that include everything cost soles 130 and allow you to access all 16 different attracctions: a mix of archeological site, museum and cultural centre.
+- The one that include everything cost soles 130 and allow you to access all 16 different attractions: a mix of archaeological site, museum and cultural centre.
 From the day you buy it last for 10 days

 You can buy the Boleto Turistico at the entrance of any of the included site.
 The site are scattered all over the sacred valley and Cusco, so unless you are in the are only for 2/3 days you’ll find a much better use of the 10 days time frame